zowe/docs-site/docs/user-guide/cli-installcli.md

     npm install -g zowe-cli.tgz
     ```

     **Note:** On Linux, you might need to prepend `sudo` to your `npm` commands so that you can issue the install and uninstall commands.
-For more information, see [Troubleshooting installing Zowe CLI](../troubleshoot/troubleshootinstall.md#troubleshooting-installing-zowe-cli).
+For more information, see [Troubleshooting Zowe CLI](../troubleshoot/troubleshoot-cli.md).

     Zowe CLI is installed on your computer.
 See [Installing Plug-ins](cli-installplugins.md) for information about the commands for installing plug-ins from the package.